xenondevs/Docs/docs/invui/localization.md

 ## Specifying Player language

-By default, the player's locale is retrieved using `Player#getLocale()`.
+By default, the player's locale is retrieved using `#!java Player.getLocale();`.
 If you want to change this behavior, you can do so by calling `Languages#setLanguageProvider`:

 === "Kotlin"